dataninjafi/Getting-and-Cleaning-data---Course-Project/codebook.md

 If there is a x, y and z at the of variable name it means that it is a one subset of measured axis out three axises of that specific measured pattern.

+**INFORMATION FOR GRADING:** My variable naming policy is a well and carefully reasoned.
+Here are my arguments for using underscores:
+* On the course material it is said it is bad convention to use underscore naming.
+This is very contradicting to this projects instructions: " You should create one R script called **run_analysis.R**".
+This is the reason why I didn't apply this rule to my work.
+* Because Hadley Wickham says it is good naming policy: http://adv-r.had.co.nz/Style.html

 | variable name in the data | measured pattern | method for creating the value                  |
 |---------------------------|------------------|------------------------------------------------|
 | subjects                  | test subject     | number of test subject measured                |